Kozea/Radicale/SHARING.md

 ##### API Hook "info"

-Shows what kind of ShareTypes are supported
+Shows what is active/supported like ShareTypes(Feature), Conversions or permission to create or use properties overlay (depending on config options)

  * Output: text/plain|application/json